kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Model Documentation

-Describe purpose clearly.
+Describe purpose clearly
-Describe data sources.
+Describe data sources
 Describe known limits

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.